DS - Decision Sciences

 DS 890G.
 Risk Management in Global Supply Chains (3).

 For a successful global company, risk management is an essential element.
-This course is designed to explore and outline the best practices in identifying, assessing, and mitigating various risks stemming from internal and external environments of a supply chain.
+Course is designed to explore and outline the best practices in identifying, assessing and mitigating various risks stemming from internal and external environments of a supply chain.
 Among the topics are risk management concept and process, risk management strategies, action based risk management framework, operational, tactical and strategic risk management, effect of risks on financial performances, and best industrial applications of risk management.

 DS 891.
 Directed Studies (1-5).